 Dividends and distributions to shareholders are determined in accordance with federal income tax regulations, which may differ from U.S. GAAP.
 These "book/tax" differences are considered either permanent or temporary.
 Permanent differences are reclassified within the capital accounts based on their nature for federal income tax purposes; temporary differences do not require reclassification.
-The permanent differences as of December 31, 2020 are primarily attributable to foreign currency gain/loss and Cayman subsidiary taxable income.
-Temporary differences arise when certain items of income, gain, or loss are recognized in different periods for financial statement and tax purposes; these differences will reverse at some time in the future.
-The temporary differences as of December 31, 2020 may primarily be attributable to marketto-market adjustments on futures.
 These reclassifications have no effect upon the NAV of the Fund.
 Any distribution in excess of current and accumulated earnings and profits for federal income tax purposes is reported as a return of capital distribution.